AsianWeek: History

 AsianWeek was the largest and longest established English-language newsweekly for Asian Pacific Americans.
 In 1965, after the Hart-Celler Immigration Act ended over 80 years of race-based exclusion of immigrants from Asia, the United States for the first time experienced an influx of Asian immigration.
 Realizing the need to provide a voice for this newly emerging Asian Pacific America, John Fang founded the AsianWeek newspaper in 1979 in San Francisco.
 Prior to AsianWeek, Fang was editor and publisher of the Young China Daily, a Chinese-language newspaper affiliated with Taiwan’s then-Nationalist government.
 Fang had also published the Chinatown Handy Guide in multiple U.S. cities.
 Over two years of planning before AsianWeek's pilot issue was published in August 1979, Fang’s brain trust included Chinatown publicist H. K. Wong, writer Charles Leong, former aide to Congressman Phil Burton (and the first Chinese Postmaster of a U.S. city) Lim P. Lee, and society columnist Carolyn Gan.

 The newspaper started as all-subscription based and has always been published in tabloid-size format.
 In 1995 AsianWeek was redesigned as a newspaper magazine-style tabloid with full-color cover and color graphics throughout.
 The paper also went to free distribution and launched its website, www.asianweek.com, the following year.
 AsianWeek reached its high mark in circulation of 58,000 copies in 2003.

-In a commemorative November 2004 essay celebrating AsianWeek's 25th Anniversary of publication, its president James Fang highlighted its coverage of the killing of Vincent Chin and its role in "in demanding justice for Wen Ho Lee and Capt.
+In a commemorative November 2004 essay celebrating AsianWeek's 25th Anniversary of publication, its president James Fang highlighted its coverage of the killing of Vincent Chin and its role "in demanding justice for Wen Ho Lee and Capt.
 James Yee.”